Ex-Trump Campaign Aide Vows To Fight Mueller Subpoena In TV Tirades

 "Corey wanted to push us out.
 That's the reality.
 Now Trump loves Corey.
 I don't know why he does," Nunberg said.

-By December of that year, Nunberg predicted that Trump's campaign was being led in the wrong direction, and would not win the Republican nomination.
+By December of that year, Nunberg was saying that Trump's campaign was being led in the wrong direction and predicted that Trump would not win the Republican nomination.
 By March 2016, Nunberg had endorsed Trump opponent Ted Cruz.
 The drama continued into the summer of 2016, when Trump sued his former aide for $10 million, alleging Nunberg broke his nondisclosure agreement.
 After a time, that lawsuit was settled.